Kebolder/Vrchat-Statesync/Documentation/HowTo.md

 ### 3. Assigning states to numbers

-- By default, if your state name ends with a number (for example, `State name 1`), the plugin will automatically assign that number to the state.
+- By default, if your state name ends with a number (for example, `State name 1`.
+Note: It does require the spaced number not `State name1`), the plugin will automatically assign that number to the state.
 You can change it by editing the number.
 - If your state does not have a number, you can assign any number to it (as long as it doesn’t conflict with another state).
 - Be careful: assigning the same number to multiple states will cause a conflict.